 Instructions

-- Roll the dough up from the bottom of the square to the top, and slice into rounds that are about 1-inch thick.
-Transfer to a plate.
+- Roll the dough up from the bottom of the square, and cut into 1 inch (2.5 cm) slices.

 Oriel Bayliss